NixOS/rfcs/README.md

 11. In most cases, the FCP period is quiet, and the RFC is either merged or closed.
 However, sometimes substantial new arguments or ideas are raised, the FCP is canceled, and the RFC goes back into development mode.
-12. In case of acceptance, the RFC Steering Committee merges the PR into the `accepted` directory.
+12. In case of acceptance, the RFC Steering Committee merges the PR.
     Otherwise the RFC's pull request is closed.
 If no consensus can be reached on the RFC but the idea in general is accepted, it gets closed, too.
 A note is added that is should be proposed again, when the circumstances, that are stopping the discussion to come to another decision,